The Art of Building a High Performance Field Service Team

 When you look at your field service team, do you see a team that is diverse yet committed to a common vision, dispersed yet works in collaboration?
 A team that “makes it happen” even when the plan goes wrong?

 If so, you are one of those field service leaders who have mastered the art of building and managing people—one who knows people and “enables” them to thrive.
+And if you are not one of those leaders, then you must know the right way to build such a team.

 According to this HBR article, J. Richard Hackman, who began studying teams in the 1970s, discovered in his 40 years of research that certain “enabling conditions” are critical to teams’ success.
 The HBR team also conducted similar studies to find that “Hackman’s conditions— a compelling direction, a strong structure, and a supportive context”—are imperative to ensuring team effectiveness.

 In our experience of working with field service teams and leaders, we have seen similar conditions that sort of work as a foundation for building high-performing field service teams, and have been a clear indicator of whether the teams will succeed or not.
-Some of the most important ones are-

 - Provided with a workflow that is well-connected, transparent, short, free from roadblocks, and designed to cover a wide spectrum of in-the-field what-if scenarios.
-The workflow should support liasioning with cross-functional teams and internal users to seamlessly deliver the job, and not add complexities.
+The workflow should support liaison with cross-functional teams and internal users to seamlessly deliver the job, and not add complexities.

 - Equipped with essential resources at each milestone such as information, tools, and enough time at hand to complete repairs and simultaneously build positive relationships with clients.
 Field teams empowered with audio-visual communication and tracking and monitoring tools have a higher possibility to coordinate event logistics and perform jobs more efficiently and promptly.

-Also, a field service workflow must serve all—company, field service team, customers, and vendors.
+Also, a field service workflow must serve all— business, field service team, customers, and vendors.
 It does not necessarily have to be an “epitome of servitude”, but definitely should facilitate direction to the teams to perform a task, engage vendors properly, and assure customers that they have been heard, and will be served by the best.

 People are the backbone of the field service industry.
 From bringing in new people in the process to nurturing them and providing a rewarding and satisfying career, every aspect requires empathy, trust, and patience from the leadership teams.